 Consider holding a surprise patient appreciation day once a month where you give patients a special gift (e.g., a regular-size bottle of mouthwash) to further help bond them to your practice.

 12. Have a friendly staff

-This one may be a no-brainer, but mMany patients are afraid of going to the dentist.
+This one may be a no-brainer, but many patients are afraid of going to the dentist.
 A friendly, personable, and gentle staff helps allay fears.
-Video marketing is a key tool to help put patients at greater ease before they arrive.
+Implementing dentist video marketing is a crucial strategy to further ease patients’ apprehensions before they arrive at the clinic.

 13. Send follow-up emails with dental treatment plans

 Many patients won’t remember all of what was discussed during a dental appointment.
 A friendly follow-up email that recaps everything discussed helps ensure patients follow through with post-procedure care instructions.

 In an online world, patients want and indeed expect online forms they can fill out before an appointment.
 Online forms also save dental practices time and improve efficiency by streamlining patient onboarding, particularly with forms tailored to your practice.

 Everyone has a busy schedule, and no one likes to wait.
 If you’re running behind, call or text patients scheduled in the day and let them know you’re running X minutes behind schedule.
 Or consider a policy that if a patient is X minutes late, you’ll need to reschedule.
 Such approaches let all patients know you’re keeping them in mind.

 16. Explain procedures to patients

 The more you can describe what a patient is about to experience before a dental procedure, the more at ease they’ll feel with you.